frou/yt2pod/README.md

 Main configuration is done using [a JSON file][egcfg].

-Configuration for each podcast includes:
+Each podcast is configured as an element of the `"podcasts"` array.
+In each:

-* `yt_channel` is either the YouTube channel's Username or its ID (a 24-character string starting "UC").

-    * Note that on modern YouTube, not every channel has a Username.
+* `yt_channel` is either the YouTube channel's Username **or** its ID (a 24-character string starting "UC").
+Note that on modern YouTube, not every channel has a Username.
 Go to the channel's page using your web browser and look at the URL and you will find either one or the other.

-* `epoch` is a date (YYYY-MM-DD or an empty string to mean from-the-beginning).
+* `epoch` is a date (`"YYYY-MM-DD"` or an empty string to mean the beginning of time).
 Videos uploaded before the epoch are ignored.

 * `title_filter` is a regular expression.
 Videos with a title matching it have a podcast episode created for them.
 Use an empty string if you want them all.

+* `name` is the name of the podcast to be shown to the user in their podcast client.

-* `description` is freeform text that's likely displayed to users in their podcast clients.
-If this is empty or omitted, a generic description will be derived from the rest of the config.
+* `description` is the description of the podcast to be shown to the user in their podcast client.
+If this is omitted or is the empty string, a matter-of-fact description will be generated.

+* `short_name` is a unique name that will be used for things like the podcast feed's file name and logging.
+For example, for podcast with a `name` of `"This Week In Bikeshedding"`, use a `short_name` like `"twib"`.

 ## YouTube Data API